goekesmi/BrandMeister-to-Discord-notifier/README.md

 * TALKGROUPS which is a space seperated list of Brand Meister talk group identifiers to watch for traffic on.

+* MINIMUM_REQUIRED_TRANSMIT_TIME_SECONDS is a single integer which is how long a transmission must run to be considered activity.

+* ONLY_NOTIFY_IF_NO_TRANSMISSIONS_FOR_SECONDS is a single integer which is how long a talkgroup must be idle before a new notification will be sent.

 The discord bot identity will need 'bot', 'Read Messages/View Channels' and 'Send Messages'